robsimmons/dusa/docs/src/content/docs/docs/language/rules.md

     <attribute> is { <value_1>, ..., <value_n> } :- <premises>.

+but if `n` is 1, it can be written like this:

+    <attribute> is <value_1> :- <premises>.

-and it means that, if the premises hold, Dusa must assign the attribute to one of the listed values.
-(If we've already given the attribute a value, then that attribute must be one of the listed values, or else the solution will be invalidated.)
+If the premises of a closed rule hold, Dusa must assign the attribute to one of the listed values.
+If we've already given the attribute a value, then that attribute must be one of the listed values, or else the solution will be invalidated.

-It's quite common that we want, as the conclusion of a rule, to assign one specific value to an attribute.
-In that case, we don't need to write the curly braces.
-This program:

-    p is 1.
-    q is { 2, 3 }.

-is syntactic sugar for this program:

-    p is { 1 }.
-    q is { 2, 3 }.

 ### Closed rules describe intersections